opensearch-project/documentation-website/_api-reference/snapshots/get-snapshot-status.md

 * `GET _snapshot/<repository>/_status` returns all currently running snapshots in the specified repository.
 This is the preferred variant.

-* `GET _snapshot/<repository>/<snapshot>/_status` returns detailed status information of a specific repository, regardless of whether it's currently running or not.
+* `GET _snapshot/<repository>/<snapshot>/_status` returns detailed status information for a specific snapshot in the specified repository, regardless of whether it's currently running or not.

 Using the API to return state for other than currently running snapshots can be very costly for (1) machine machine resources and (2) processing time if running in the cloud.
 For each snapshot, each request causes file reads from all a snapshot's shards.
 {: .warning}